Mandatory Health Insurance in Qatar

 • Confirm your health insurance coverage with your employer and obtain your insurance card.

-• If your employer has not provided insurance, report them to the Ministry of Labour.
+• If your employer has not provided insurance, report them to the Ministry of Labour at 16008.

-• Register with a primary healthcare center (PHCC) for routine care using your QID.
+• Register with a PHCC health centre for routine and preventive care using your QID.

 • Keep your insurance card and QID with you when visiting any healthcare facility.